Tips for Cleaning Your AC System

 2. Check Your Filter

-Not sure when you last put in a new one?
-Remove it and angle it toward the light.
-If there’s no light visible, get a new one.
+Can’t remember when you last checked yours?
+Pull it out and tilt it toward the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside